-Our articles of incorporation eliminate the personal liability of our directors to the Company and its stockholders for monetary damages for breach of their fiduciary duties in certain circumstances.
-Our articles of incorporation further provide that we will indemnify its officers and directors to the fullest extent permitted by law.
+Our Articles of Incorporation and Amended and Restated By-Laws provide that we will that we will indemnify and hold harmless each person who serves at any time as a director or officer from and against any and all claims, judgments and liabilities to which such person shall become subject by reason of the fact that he or she is or was a director or officer of the Company, and shall reimburse such person for all legal and other expenses reasonably incurred by him or her in connection with any such claim or liability.
 We believe that this indemnification covers at least negligence and gross negligence on the part of the indemnified parties.
-Insofar as indemnification for liabilities under the Securities Act of 1933 may be permitted to directors, officers, and controlling persons of the Company under the foregoing provisions or otherwise, we have been advised that in the opinion of the Securities and Exchange Commission that indemnification is against public policy as expressed in the Securities Act of 1933, as amended, and is therefore unenforceable.
+Insofar as indemnification for liabilities under the Securities Act of 193, as amended (the "Securities Act") may be permitted to directors, officers, and controlling persons of the Company under the foregoing provisions or otherwise, we have been advised that in the opinion of the SEC that indemnification is against public policy as expressed in the Securities Act, and is therefore unenforceable.
 We entered into an indemnification agreement with each of our directors and officers.
-The agreement confirms our obligation to indemnify the directors and officers to the fullest extent authorized by our Amended and Restated Bylaws and supplements the indemnification otherwise available to the covered person under the Company's Charter and Amended and Restated Bylaws.
-The form of indemnification agreement was described and filed as an exhibit to the Form 8-K filed by the Company with the Securities and Exchange Commission on January 6, 2009.
+The agreement confirms our obligation to indemnify the directors and officers to the fullest extent authorized by our Articles of Incorporation and Amended and Restated By-Laws and supplements the indemnification otherwise available to the covered person under our Articles of Incorporation and Amended and Restated By-Laws.
+The form of indemnification agreement was described and filed as an exhibit to the Form 8-K we filed with the SEC on January 6, 2009.